-The Jefferson salamander and the blue-spotted salamander (Ambystoma laterale), by virtue of a complicated hybridization scheme, present one of the great mysteries of amphibian biology.
+The Jefferson salamander (Ambystoma jeffersonianum) and the blue-spotted salamander (Ambystoma laterale), by virtue of a complicated hybridization scheme, present one of the great mysteries of amphibian biology.

 The Jefferson salamander is black or grey-brown with bluish white spots.
 Individuals up to 21 centimetres in length have been recorded.
 The spotted salamander (Amblystoma maculatum) and the mudpuppy are the only two Ontario salamander species known to grow larger than the Jefferson salamander.

 Jefferson and blue-spotted salamanders cannot be distinguished reliably without genetic testing.
 Where their ranges overlap, hybridization between the two species complicates identification even further.
 Small-mouthed salamanders appear similar to salamanders in the Jefferson complex and hybridize with them where their ranges overlap.
 The eastern red-backed salamander in the leadback colour phase can be distinguished from the Jefferson complex salamanders by its much thinner body and limbs, and lack of blue spots.

 Jefferson salamanders are found in a wide variety of woodland habitats (deciduous, coniferous or mixed forests), as well as swamps.
 Typically, these salamanders spend their lives on the forest floor, often living underground in burrows.
 They breed in permanent swamps or temporary ponds, marshes or even roadside ditches, and overwinter underground in the forest.

 View an interactive map of the known ranges of Jefferson salamanders in Ontario.